Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Precious vs. Semi-Precious: A Historical Distinction

-Traditionally, gemstones were often categorized as either "precious" or "semi-precious."
+Traditionally, gemstones were categorized as either "precious" or "semi-precious."
 This classification system, which dates back centuries, designated only four gems as precious: diamond, ruby, sapphire, and emerald.
-All other gemstones were relegated to the semi-precious category.
+Every other gemstone was relegated to the semi-precious category.

 Several factors limit the usefulness of the precious vs. semi-precious labels:

 - Value Inconsistency: Many high-quality "semi-precious" stones can command higher prices per carat than lower-quality "precious" stones.
-For instance, a fine tsavorite garnet or a rare paraiba tourmaline can be significantly more valuable than a commercial-grade sapphire or emerald.
+A fine tsavorite garnet or a rare paraiba tourmaline can be significantly more valuable than a commercial-grade sapphire or emerald.

 - Rarity: Some stones classified as semi-precious are actually much rarer than the traditional precious gems.
-Fine quality alexandrite or red beryl are exceptionally scarce.
+Fine quality alexandrite or red spinel are exceptionally scarce.

 - Market Dynamics: The desirability and value of gemstones evolve based on fashion trends, new discoveries, and consumer preferences.